JuliaPluto/PlutoCon2021-demos/README.md

 2. open a Pull Request to this repository, adding your notebook.

 Be sure to write your name and an introduction inside the notebook.
 Use <code>@bind</code> to make your notebook interactive!

+## What version of Julia and Pluto?
+We will use Julia 1.6, and the latest development branch of Pluto (version 0.14 or 0.15).
+Note that Pluto is always backwards compatible, so if it works, it works!

+Try not to use more than 2GB of memory.

+## Which packages will be installed?
+If you have done this before, write a [pkg cell](https://github.com/fonsp/pluto-static-render-test#julia-packages).
+If not, don't worry about packages too much, **we will help you set it up correctly**!